Sharonsteffani2005/19AI547-Blockchain-for-Business/Ex_No_4_DeFi Lending and Borrowing Protocol.md

 # Algorithm:
 Step 1: Setup Lending and Borrowing Mechanism
-Users deposit ETH into the contract as liquidity.
+Step 2 : Users deposit ETH into the contract as liquidity.

-Depositors receive interest based on their deposits.
+Step3: Depositors receive interest based on their deposits.

-Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).
+Step4: Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).

-Interest on borrowed funds is calculated dynamically based on utilization rate.
+Step5:Interest on borrowed funds is calculated dynamically based on utilization rate.

-Step 2: Implement Overcollateralization
+Step6: Implement Overcollateralization
 If a borrower’s collateral value drops below a certain liquidation threshold, their collateral is liquidated to repay the debt.

-Step 3: Allow Liquidation
+Step7: Allow Liquidation
 If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.

 Program:
 ```
-// SPDX-License-Identifier: MIT
+//SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;

 contract DeFiLending {